Rod Carew: After retirement

 Carew began using chewing tobacco in 1964 and was a regular user up to 1992, when a cancerous growth in his mouth was discovered and removed.
 The years of use had severely damaged his teeth and gums, and Carew has spent a reported $100,000 in restorative dental work.

 In September 2015, Carew suffered a massive heart attack while on a California golf course.
 He was hospitalized for more than six weeks, and had several surgical procedures, which culminated with implantation of a left ventricular assist device (LVAD).
-Carew recovered sufficiently to take part in the Twins' 2016 spring training as an instructor, coach, and launch the Heart of 29 Campaign.
+Carew recovered sufficiently to take part in the Twins' 2016 spring training as an instructor, coach, and launched the Heart of 29 Campaign.
 Further, Carew became involved in the branding and launching of a Left Ventricular Assist Device wear company, Carew Medical Wear.
 In February 2016, Carew indicated that his doctors informed him that he would eventually need a heart transplant.
 The transplant was done on December 15, 2016.
-Carew's transplanted heart was donated by former Baltimore Ravens tight end Konrad Reuland.
-Reuland had attended middle school with Carew's children and was inspired by Carew to become a professional athlete in elementary, after meeting him as a child.
+Carew's transplanted heart was donated by former Baltimore Ravens tight end Konrad Reuland, who passed away after an aneurysm had suddenly burst.
+Reuland was just 29 years old.
+Carew played his 19 MLB seasons with the number “29”, a connection that his wife, Rhonda Carew, called “God winks”.
+Reuland had attended middle school with Carew's children and was 11 years old when he got to meet Carew at his school.
+Carew had been Reuland’s favorite athlete, across all sports, and gleefully told his mom, after meeting Carew, “You know, he was a pro athlete!
+You know, I want to be a pro athlete!”.
+Reuland’s mom said Carew left quite an impression on her son.
 Reuland later became a high school athlete in baseball, as well as basketball and football.
 Carew participated in the 2018 Rose Parade aboard the Donate Life float on New Year's Day, in honor of Reuland.

 In a pre-game ceremony before the 2016 MLB All Star Game in San Diego, the American League batting championship trophy was named the Rod Carew American League Batting Championship Award.

 In 2016, Rod Carew was awarded the Bob Feller Act of Valor Award.

 On August 23, 2024, Carew became a citizen of the United States.